OSInside/kiwi/doc/source/image_description/elements.rst

 looks up the name in the image description directory.
 The archive is installed using the `tar` program.
 Thus the file name is expected to be a tar archive.
 The compression of the archive is detected automatically by the tar program.
+The optional target_dir attribute can be used to specify a target directory to unpack the archive.

 <packages><ignore>
 ~~~~~~~~~~~~~~~~~~